-In Scrum terms, “Product Owner" is someone accountable for optimizing the value of work.
+In Scrum terms, a "Product Owner" is someone accountable for optimizing the value of work.
 As a product owner, choosing the right metric plays an important role.
-What exact metrics are used for?

 Do they give insight into our team's productivity and how efficient they are?

 A metric has an eagle eye and spends more time acting upon the data found by it.
-Hence, it depends on your motive for which you're using it.
+Hence, it depends on the motive for which you're using it.
 It may be attracting customers, ideas for new features, etc.

 I am offering you some key metrics that can help forecast performance and allow the Product owners to perform their job in a much-renewed manner.
 Let's check it out!

 Work-In-ProgressWIP - Work In Progress measures the work done by the team at one time.
 Ideally, the WIP of the team must be the least work they can handle while they are busy, as further additions can slow down the team by forcing them out of iteration delivery rates.

 So it simply shows that whenever your team is thriving and landing a hands-on new job rather than finishing what they have, it shows the team is currently under-high WIP.

 Number of BacklogsThe product owner is responsible for managing the backlog items.
 This metric is more about "working on the future rather than fixing the past."
 However, the Product Owner remains busy refining the backlog to ensure that the team works on more valuable things by prioritizing things.

 So, it makes the organization move at a high pace.
 The formula and the motto we can say is simple "Leave the Past to Make the Future."
 Measure the things which are yet to be performed, rather than sticking to the future.

 Product owners who handle the backlog with value delivery in mind aim to demonstrate positive gains in this measure because they recognize that their primary obligation is to regularly, effectively, and profitably develop the customer experience.

 Reporting Production IssuesA decent item proprietor will limit this measurement by being exceptionally accessible to the group to address questions, go to day-by-day standups, and give an essential eye on all run demos.
 A decent analogy might be Sprint Demo participation.

-Release FrequencyProduct owners are characterizing little augmentation of significant worth, and least suitable items than the more regular groups can think about delivering.
+Release FrequencyProduct owners are characterizing little augmentation of significant worth and least suitable items than the more regular groups can think about delivering.
 There can be specialized cycle difficulties that affect discharge recurrence.

 Carry OverThis measurement can focus light on many group difficulties.
 Reliable carryover focuses on user stories that are too enormous going into the sprint.
 In any case, it implies that the narratives were not investigated and appropriately cut before they entered sprint.

 Take a glance at how your user stories nearly decide whether you are viably cutting stories into little, autonomous augmentations of significant worth.
-Examine the story cuts and separate them until every story is “finish able” inside your standard emphasis span.
+Examine the story cuts and separate them until every story is "finishable" inside your standard emphasis span.